This post contains affiliate links and I may earn a commission if you make a purchase.

 5 years is usually a pretty reasonable timeframe in which to get the job done.
 You will know exactly what needs to be paid each month to get the loan paid in that time, and you can then budget accordingly.

-Having a clear end date in sight is often very motivating, and can make it easier to sacrifice on luxury items for a relatively short period of time.
+Having a clear end date in sight is often very motivating and can make it easier to sacrifice luxury items for a relatively short period of time.

-You can establish a separate account at your bank to which a percentage of your earnings are automatically transferred.
+You can establish a separate account at your bank, to which a percentage of your earnings is automatically transferred.
 This account should be a reinvestment type deal where your money can quickly grow.